ROHANDWIVEDI2005/Migration-Example/README.md

 # Migration-Example
-- This repository contains an example of migration of a Gemini API example from Python To Javascript using Deno.
+- This repository contains an example of migration of a Gemini API example from Python To Javascript using Deno and Jupyter notebook.
 ---

 ## Prerequisites